-Malvern College UK was founded in 1865 and, together with its primary school The Downs Malvern, provides education for boys and girls aged from 3 to 18 years.
-The College is known as an innovator in education, having pioneered the adoption of Nuffield Science (introduction of experiments into Science education), Language Laboratories, Ingenuity tests and the Duke of Edinburgh award scheme among other educational innovations.
+Malvern College UK was founded in 1865 and, together with its primary school, The Downs Malvern, provides education for boys and girls aged from 3 to 18 years.
+The College is known as an innovator in education, having pioneered the adoption of Nuffield Science (introduction of experiments into Science education), Language Laboratories, Ingenuity tests, and the Duke of Edinburgh award scheme among other educational innovations.

 In addition to its reputation for innovation, the College also performs academically.
 It consistently receives “Outstanding” rankings from the Office for Standards in Education (OFSTED – the UK Schools’ Regulator) and the International Schools Inspectorate (ISI).
-It regularly outperforms other schools offering the IB Diploma programme with graduates regularly averaging over 36 points over the last 11 years (the world average was 29.9) 26% of students on average have scored 40 points or more (40 points normally being considered to be the Oxford and Cambridge minimum entry requirement).
+It regularly outperforms other schools offering the IB Diploma programme, with graduates regularly averaging over 36 points over the last 11 years (the world average was 29.9).
+26% of students on average have scored 40 points or more (40 points normally being considered to be the Oxford and Cambridge minimum entry requirement).

 Malvern College is certainly not the first UK public school to have endeavoured to transfer its particular ethos and standards to an overseas location.
 Some have been rather more successful than others.
 Malvern College already has significant experience and success – notably in Asia – and Whichschooladvisor expects that their Hong Kong ventures will build on this.

-In September 2012, Malvern College established its first overseas campus, Malvern College Qingdao in partnership with Babylon Education, a Hong Kong based education group, and a similar school was established in Chengdu, Sichuan Province, in September 2015.
+In September 2012, Malvern College established its first overseas campus, Malvern College Qingdao, in partnership with Babylon Education, a Hong Kong based education group, and a similar school was established in Chengdu, Sichuan Province, in September 2015.
 There is very direct and on-going involvement from the UK school’s representatives, with regular visits from the International team, together with the Headmaster and Bursar from Malvern College UK.

-Jacqueline holds a Master’s in Education and Bachelor of Teaching, majoring in Early Childhood and was awarded the Certificate in International School Leadership from the Principal Training Center (PTC).
+Jacqueline holds a Master’s in Education and Bachelor of Teaching, majoring in Early Childhood, and was awarded the Certificate in International School Leadership from the Principal Training Center (PTC).
 She has published articles in early childhood journals and has played a key role in early childhood network groups around the world.
 She is inspired by the Reggio Emilia philosophy and is passionate about working in partnership with parents in educating their children.

-The curriculum will incorporate the Reggio Emilia educational philosophy, which views the ‘environment as the third teacher’, complementing the UK Early Years Foundation Stage play-based academic and holistic curriculum.
+The curriculum incorporates the Reggio Emilia educational philosophy, which views the ‘environment as the third teacher’, complementing the UK Early Years Foundation Stage play-based academic and holistic curriculum.
 EYFS curriculum provides clear Learning Goals that prepare children for the first year of formal school and aim to inspire a love of learning.

-The design of the interior spaces is centred around the theme of the natural learning environment, incorporating plants, sand, water and sunlight into the interior, so that the school is no longer a traditional classroom-based learning space, but rather a stimulating environment which encourages children to use all their senses.
+The design of the interior spaces is centred around the theme of the natural learning environment, incorporating plants, sand, water, and sunlight into the interior, so that the school is no longer a traditional classroom-based learning space, but rather a stimulating environment which encourages children to use all their senses.

 Learning spaces are open plan, aimed at fostering learning within and across classrooms.
 Organised around a central indoor play area, classrooms act as home bases while different learning focal points in between them provide informal learning areas.
-Sound absorptive materials are used in the ceiling, flooring and other surfaces to dampen sound issues.
+Sound absorptive materials are used in the ceiling, flooring, and other surfaces to dampen sound issues.
 Two flexible partitions will seal off separate spaces for noisier activities such as music classes, while maintaining the integrity of open-plan layout.

 The set-up of a Forest School programme in as densely a populated location as Hong Kong has inevitably brought its challenges.
 The school has therefore commissioned land specifically for the Pre-school’s use.

-The Forest School programme has a philosophy of child-led learning, with a focus on all the senses providing children with opportunities to make their own decisions and explore under the supervision of Forest School Educators and school staff.
-Children learn to think, question and problem-solve in mini projects, and to communicate, collaborate and lead in small teams.
+The Forest School programme has a philosophy of child-led learning with a focus on all the senses, providing children with opportunities to make their own decisions and explore under the supervision of Forest School Educators and school staff.
+Children learn to think, question, and problem-solve in mini projects, and to communicate, collaborate, and lead in small teams.
 Students grow in confidence and self-esteem, and increase their physical and social skills.

-Forest School sessions are designed around a theme; these are sometimes subtle (such as exploring the site) or more obvious (e.g. science focused, butterflies, water, insects or nature investigators).
+Forest School sessions are designed around a theme; these are sometimes subtle (such as exploring the site) or more obvious (e.g. science focused, butterflies, water, insects, or nature investigators).
 Teamwork skills are developed through games and activities.
-Individual skills and self-esteem are developed through activities such as hide and seek, shelter building, tool skills, fire-lighting by the Forest School Educators or environmental art.
-Each activity is designed to develop intra and inter-personal skills as well as practical and intellectual skills.
+Individual skills and self-esteem are developed through activities such as hide and seek, shelter building, tool skills, fire-lighting by the Forest School Educators, or environmental art.
+Each activity is designed to develop intra and inter-personal skills, as well as practical and intellectual skills.